Shiling42/markdown-cv/index.md

     - Funding: National Training Program of Innovation and Entrepreneurship for Undergraduates (No.201610027101)

 ## Schools, Workshops & Conferences
+`Nov.
+2022`
+**Biomechanics, Bioengineering and Mathematical Biology Seminar**
+  - Mathematical institute of Serbian Academy of Sciences and Arts (Online)
+  - Invited talk: Non-isothermal chemical reaction networks: hints to the origins of life

 `Sep.
 2022`
 **School on Information, Noise, and Physics of Life**
   - Niš, Serbia